nvsecurity/nightvision-vscode/README.md

 #### Scans

-Initiate a new scan using the application, target, and authentication we just set up.
+Initiate a new scan using the target and authentication we just set up.
 NightVision will begin analyzing the website for any vulnerabilities.

 ![scan.gif](https://raw.githubusercontent.com/spatiag/nv-images/main/scan.gif)